GeostatsGuy/GeostatsPy/README.md

 Finally, I like to code.
 I have over 25 years of experience in FORTRAN, C++ and Visual Basic programing.
 This includes frontend (Qt interfaces in C++) and backend development with small and at times very large engineering and geoscience projects.

+### Getting Started

+I have built out many well-documented workflow in Jupyter Notebooks using GeostatsPy functions to complete common workflows in spatial data analytics and geostatistics.
+They are available in my [GeostatsPy_Demos Repository](https://github.com/GeostatsGuy/GeostatsPy_Demos).
+I hope these are helpful!

 ### What's New with Version 0.33

 Professor Honggeun Jo's (Inha University, South Korea) lead the implimentation of 3D methods to GeostatsPy.
 This include: